hemantksingh/messup-learn/fundamentals/networking/DNS.md

 DNS servers cache the records so that if the same server is looked up the results can be retrieved quicker.
 Your local machines also cache this information.

-TTL is the value that determines how long your current DNS settings are cached with Internet Service Providers.
-What that means for you: In practice, if your Internet Service Provider has the current IP address for your website cached for 24 hours, it won't bother checking for a DNS update for your domain until that 24 hours has passed even if you made a DNS change for that domain 5 minutes ago.
+Each DNS record carries a TTL (Time To Live, in seconds).
+It tells any caching resolver, whether the stub resolver on your machine, a corporate or public resolver, or your ISP's, how long it may serve the record before querying again.
+In practice, if a resolver has the current IP address for your website cached for 24 hours, it won't check for a DNS update for your domain until that 24 hours has passed even if you made a DNS change for that domain 5 minutes ago.

 On the other hand, someone in another city may be using an Internet Service Provider that hasn't made a query for your domain's DNS settings recently.
 That person will get the new DNS information right away (and thus be shown your new website right away) because the Internet Service Provider did not cache the information previously.